andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 document her majestic kingdom with a pithy phone video.

 Sitting dutifully in the driver's seat, Michael is the only occupant looking straight ahead.
+As he navigates our crimson steed into a landing pattern for our final destination we emerge from a tunnel into a steep-walled valley that snaps our gaze frontward.

-As our red Toyota Corolla Cross begins its final descent to our destination the crimson steed emerges from a tunnel into a steep-walled valley that snaps our gaze frontward.
+"Hoooooly shit," I buffoonedly exclaim.

 "This must be the *Valley of the Waterfalls*," Jill declares, the only one of us who has done any advanced scouting.

-If it weren't the majestic torrents of water cascading from both sides of the jagged chasm stretched before us I would have thought she was talking about an entry on Reese's Witherspoon's book list.
+With a name that would be at home on Reese Witherspoon's book list, the *Valley of the Waterfalls* is as advertized.

 The final tunnel before Fl&aring;m bores 7 miles through the precambrian gneiss of the southern Scandinavian Mountains, making it the third longest